 A Graduate Certificate for Teacher Leadership Strategies at the School Site Level

-The Teacher Leadership Graduate Certificate program is a 16-credit graduate program for those who wish to be leaders at the site level.
+The Teacher Leadership Graduate Certificate is a 16-credit graduate program for those who wish to be leaders at the site level.
 This online teacher leadership certificate can be completed in just two academic terms (see the Application Info page for details) and is designed for working teachers.

-The program supports teachers' efforts to improve teaching and learning in schools.
+This certificate supports teachers' efforts to improve teaching and learning in schools.
 You will broaden your perspectives of leadership and how it functions within a school setting.

 Certificate Students Will...